haloz/nodies/VAGRANT.md

     end
 end
 ```
-* this includes a docker provisioning which automatic installs docker, pulls our application from docker hub and runs it with parameters for mapping the network port.
+* this Vagrantfile includes a docker provisioning which automatic installs docker, pulls our application from docker hub and runs it with parameters for mapping the network port.
 More on provisioning with docker here: https://www.vagrantup.com/docs/provisioning/docker.html
 * boot up the VM via:
 ```
 vagrant up